 An account to manage a loan for money either borrowed or lent.
 With a Loan account KMyMoney automatically calculates interest payments to help you track the remaining principal on the loan.
 Loans with no interest might use the plain Asset or Liability type below, depending on whether the money is lent or borrowed.

-An account to manage an investment such as stocks or investment funds.
+An account to manage an investment such as stocks, bonds, or mutual funds.

 An account to manage an asset that does not fit in one of the above types.

-An account to manage a liability such as money you borrowed or a future expense.
+An account to manage a money you owe or a future expense that does not fit in one of the above types.
+This is most commonly used for loans with no interest.
 If interest needs to be calculated, you might be better using the Loan type above.

 Select the currency to be used for the account from the dropdown list.